asreview/paper-megameta-postprocessing-screeningresults/README.md

     1. Change the labels of incorrectly excluded records to included.
     2. Change the labels of incorrectly included records to excluded.
 It results in corrected columns for both the subject- and the composite-label.
+5. OPTIONAL: Create ASReview plugin-ready data by running the script `master_script_process_data_for_asreview_plugin.R`.
+This script creates a new folder in the output folder, `data_for_plugin`, containing several versions of the dataset created from step 4.
+The file `megameta_asreview_partly_labelled.xlsx` can be used as input for .... [????].

 ## Deduplication strategy